How to Use Claude Skills to Turn an On-Site Incident Note Into a Clear Incident Report

 Problem and who this is for

 Something happened on site.
 The first notes are rushed and incomplete.
-You may have a handwritten note, a screenshot of a witness text, and a short verbal summary from whoever was present.
+You may have a handwritten note, a screenshot of a witness text, and a short event summary from whoever was present.
 You need one clear incident report that is factual, neutral, and useful later.

 This workflow is for local business owners and operators who need an internal incident report without turning messy source material into a liability.